LABELS HAUNT US

 God wants us to dream!
 He wants us to trust that He is limitless, and to have faith to reach for the impossible.
 Hope, faith, trust, and obey are not easy words, but Jesus is the One who carries the heavy load.

-Erin is a grateful follower of Jesus, navigating the different stages of life through the eyes of severe chronic illness.
-She has a passion for empowering others by encouraging them to trust God in even the most difficult of circumstances.
-Erin and her husband, along with their two young boys live purposely and passionately to be the hands and feet of Jesus as local missionaries in a low income and high crime neighborhood.
-Her other passions include freelance writing, loom knitting, and fishing.
+Erin is a grateful follower of Jesus, navigating the different stages of life through the eyes of chronic illness.
+She has a passion for empowering others by encouraging them to trust God even in the most difficult of circumstances.
+Erin and her husband (along with their two young boys) are purposeful and passionate in living out their faith and loving their neighbors.
+Her other passions include freelance writing, loom knitting, and fishing!